BlackSquirrel34/explore-betterauth/README.md

 I was on the lookout for solutions that
 - are open-source
-- at least allow you owning your data and being in charge of your auth
+- allows you owning your data and being in charge of your auth
+- has security features such as rate limiting
 - do not require a subscription to some SaaS somewhere far away
 - give a great developer experience (I am not into suffering)
 - do not require setting up a dedicated auth-server in the backend (although this could be an option for huger projects)